GNeulaender/Calculo-Numerico-SIR/README.md

 # Calculo-Numerico-SIR
 Uso do modelo SIR para modelagem da epidemia do COVID-19 no Brasil.
+TEST

 ## Membros do Grupo
 Guido Neulaender